slo-w/tronlink-android-core/README.md

 # tronlink-android-core

-TronLink Wallet is a decentralized non-custodial wallet.TronLink-Core is the core module of TronLink Wallet wallet, which provides core functions such as Create Wallet, Get Address, and Sign Transaction.
+TronLink Wallet is a decentralized non-custodial wallet.TronLink-Core is the core module of TronLink Wallet, which provides core functions such as Create Wallet, Get Address, and Sign Transaction.

+## Requirements
+- Android 21+
+- Java 1.8+
 ## How to use

 ```